 If you're unsure which toothpaste to choose for brushing, you can check out our blog post on the topic: How to Pick the Best Toothpaste.
 As the post mentions, each individual has different dental hygiene needs, so our staff is happy to answer questions based on your unique situation.

-How to Floss
+How to Prevent Cavities

 Memphis Center for Family & Cosmetic Dentistry recommends Sonicare.
 Its unique, patented combination of high speed bristle motion with extra wide sweeping motion creates effective, yet gentle, dynamic fluid cleaning motion.
 You get excellent plaque removal, especially in hard-to-reach areas such as between and below the gum line.